High Performance Networks: Leveraging Benefits Administration Technology to Support ACOs and Narrow Network Plans

 Greater Insight into Cost Leads to Greater Employee Satisfaction

-In order for employees to make more cost-effective coverage decisions, however, its imperative that they thoroughly understand the costs they are responsible for under a potential plan.
+In order for employees to make more cost-effective coverage decisions, however, it‘s imperative that they thoroughly understand the costs they are responsible for under a potential plan.

 According to a recent report, employees who understand the cost of their plans and policies are more satisfied with their enrollment and benefits than those that do not – and employees that thoroughly understand their health care costs are also more satisfied with their jobs.5 This is a powerful corollary.